MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_05-Implement_Intersite_Connectivity.md

 In this task, you want to control network traffic between the perimeter subnet and the internal core services subnet.
 A virtual network appliance will be installed in the core services subnet and all traffic should be routed there.

-1. Search for select the `CoreServicesVnet`.
+1. Search for select the `CoreServicesVNet`.

 1. Select **Subnets** and then **+ Create**.
 Be sure to **Save** your changes.